 Otter Valley Paddle Sports is not only proud to provide the best selection of kayaks in the region but also to educate paddlers.
 Not wearing PFD and capsizing in a kayak are common in on-water incidents.
 Paddling should always be a fun and enjoyable sport!

-This is why we partner with Paddle Canada to offer clinics, courses, and seminars to ensure everyone learns the skills to paddle safely.
+This is why we partner with Paddle Canada to offer clinics, courses and seminars to insure everyone learns the skills to paddle safely.
 Our courses and clinics are taught by a Paddle Canada certified instructor.
-With half and full-day clinics, there is something for all skill levels and time afterward to paddle on your own.
+With half and full day clinics, there is something for all skill levels and time afterwards to paddle on your own.

-Kayak and safety gear is included with the clinics or course.
+Kayak and safety gear are included with the clinics or course.
 If you want to you can bring your own kayak!

 After an unexpected capsize in 2007, Rob surfaced to discover he absolutely loved kayaking and has made it his mission in life to encourage and help other people experience the tranquility and freedom that kayaking can offer.
 Having originally taken up kayaking as a way to face his own fear of water, Rob has progressed to be a Paddle Canada certified kayaking instructor.
 He enjoys helping new paddlers discover kayaking and has often been heard saying, “Relax and enjoy the primary stability” as a nervous paddler gets in their boat for the first time and discovers that kayaks aren’t as tippy as they look.